 This chapter discusses the current state of Russia's efforts to develop technology transfer.
-Since 2008, Russia has focused on knowledge-based economic development as part of its desire to overcome its dependence on
+Since 2008, Russia has focused on knowledge-based economic development as part of its desire to overcome its dependence on exports of raw materials, such as oil, which can cause economic instability when either the price falls due to changes in the value of the national currency or world demand fluctuates.
+Universities have been at the center of changes related to technology transfer, and the Russian experience may offer some lessons for other transitional economies.

-The Future of Leadership Research in Urban and Regional Development in Europe LEADERSHIP IN NGOS AND IMPACT OF THE EU COHESION POLICY
+The Future of Leadership Research in Urban and Regional Development in Europe

+LEADERSHIP IN NGOS AND IMPACT OF THE EU COHESION POLICY